 Let’s jump right in …

-This is what an E.A.S.Y.
-Schedule will look like.
+This is what an E.A.S.Y. routine will look like.
 EAT, ACTIVITY, SLEEP and YOU time every 3 hours.
-This 3-hour schedule will be for babies up to 4 months.
+This 3-hour schedule (or routine really) will be for babies up to 4 months.
 As your baby grows and drops a nap, the schedule will vary a bit.

 Download the E.A.S.Y.
 SCHEDULE NOW!!!